 Any amount received by or accrued to a natural person or its deceased or insolvent estate, in respect of a tax-free investment, shall be exempt from normal tax.
-Any capital gain or loss in respect of the disposal of a tax-free investment shall also be disregarded.
+Any capital gain or loss shall also be disregarded.
 No dividend tax is payable on dividends paid to a natural person in respect of a tax-free investment.

-Contributions in respect of tax-free investments shall be limited to an annual limit of R 33 000 in aggregate during a year of assessment, and a lifetime limit of R 500 000 in aggregate.
+Contributions in respect of tax-free investments is limited to an annual limit of R 33 000 in aggregate during a year of assessment, and a lifetime limit of R 500 000 in aggregate.
 The contribution limits apply per person contributing, and not per tax free savings account contributed to.
 The contributions to a tax-free investment must be in the form of cash.
-Taxpayers may transfer amounts between tax free investment offerings by different service providers.
+Taxpayers may transfer amounts between tax-free investment offerings by different service providers.
 These transfers will not be considered when determining the annual or lifetime contribution limits.

 A punitive penalty will be levied on contributions that exceed the prescribed contribution limits.
-If during a year of assessment, a person contributes more than R 33 000, an amount equal to 40% of that excess will be deemed to be an amount of normal tax payable, by that person, in the relevant year of assessment.
+If during a year of assessment, a person contributes more than R 33 000, an amount equal to 40% of that excess will be deemed to be an amount of normal tax payable in the relevant year of assessment.
 If any person contributes more than R 500 000 in aggregate, an amount equal to 40% of so much of that excess as has not previously been taken into account shall be deemed to be an amount of normal tax payable in respect of the year of assessment in which that excess is contributed.
-Any exempt amounts that have been received by or accrued to a taxpayer from a tax-free investment that are reinvested will not be regarded as excess contributions for the 40% penalty.
+Any exempt amounts received from a tax-free investment that are reinvested will not be regarded as excess contributions for the 40% penalty.